-3.9.5 Plot Transmission function
+3.9.3.1 Plot Transmission function

-Calculated and saved transmission functions (.trm) can be displayed and compared here (Unifit_2022_User_Files\XPS-transfct.trm).
+Calculated and saved transmission functions (.trm) can be displayed and compared here (Unifit_2026_User_Files\XPS-transfct.trm).
 The excitation energy, start- and end-energy and the information of the spectrometer setting can be changed.
 The number of accumulations, the dwell time and step width is fixed to one.
-To show the individual parameters of the transmission function use [Calibration Intensity Scale - Fit/Show Parameter Transmission Function].
+OK will open the dialogue 'Select Spectra' and with selection of the spectrum 'Transmission Function' and OK a new window plots the T(E) function.